 Sunday’s warrants come as Algeria’s anti-government protesters are boosting weekly rallies ahead of June parliamentary elections.
 Algeria’s President Abdelmadjid Tebboune dissolved Parliament in February as part of his political reforms.

-The warrants target former diplomat Mohamed Larbi Zeitout, blogger Amir Boukhors, who writes under the name “Amir Dz”, and journalist Hichem Aboud.
+The warrants target former diplomat Mohamed Larbi Zitout, blogger Amir Boukhors, who writes under the name “Amir Dz”, and journalist Hichem Aboud.

-Zeitout, 57, who founded the outlawed political movement Rachad in 2007, lives in exile in Britain.
-The group included former activists from the Islamic Salvation Front (FIS) as its members.
+Zitout, 57, who founded the political movement Rachad in 2007, lives in exile in Britain.
+According to the Algerian government, the group includes former activists from the Islamic Salvation Front (FIS).

-Many democratic activists have accused Rachad of using FIS former fighters to infiltrate the pro-democracy Hirak protest movement and lead it to violence.
+Other activists have accused the Rachad movement of using FIS former fighters to infiltrate the pro-democracy Hirak protest movement and lead it to violence.

 Rachad denied the accusations, saying it seeks to establish a “civil state” that complies with democratic norms.